udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 #### Revision Notes:

 >- 8/20: updated architecture and some implementation details.
-There have been some significant changes and development in the most critical areas, for UDAP to be successfully adapted at scale by projects.
-Some of the initial design in the white paper reflects wishful thinkings, which have turned out to be impractical for the immediate release of UDAP.
+There have been some significant changes and development in the most critical areas, such as state channel systems, for UDAP to be successfully adapted at scale by projects.
 We believe what we present from this version on is a lot more solid and concrete.

 ## 1. Executive Summary